jadijadi/lpic1book/1011_determine_and_configure_hardware_settings.md

 These are the kernel modules which are loaded.

-If you need to add a module to your kernel (say a new driver for a hardware) or remove it (uninstall a driver) you can user `rmmod` and ``.
+If you need to add a module to your kernel (say a new driver for a hardware) or remove it (uninstall a driver) you can use `rmmod` and `modprobe`.

 ````
 # rmmod iwlwifi